 Employers can pay more than the minimum outlined here and there is flexibility to pay contributions differently.

-•It can be difficult to calculate earnings levels and contributions accurately, especially if earnings are variable.
-To deal with this it is possible for an employer to 'self-certify' their plan using one of three alternative arrangement bases.
-These alternative arrangement contributions are also phased in through to October 2018.
+- It can be difficult to calculate earnings levels and contributions accurately, especially if earnings are variable.
+To deal with this it's possible for an employer to 'self-certify' their plan using one of three alternative arrangement bases.
+These alternative arrangement contributions have also been phased in through to April 2019.

-•If the employer wishes to use an existing plan for qualifying purposes or for automatic enrolment, the basis of the contribution may influence the employer's decision concerning the basis of qualifying earnings.
+- If the employer wants to use an existing plan for qualifying purposes or for automatic enrolment, the basis of the contribution may influence the employer's decision concerning the basis of qualifying earnings.

 Find out more about Self Certification.

-Pension contributions may be paid to Prudential either as a fixed amount or as a variable amount.
+With a Prudential plan, you can pay contributions either as a fixed or variable amount.

-If the payment is made on a variable basis, this would need to be done using a regular inter-bank transfer.
+If you make the payment on a variable basis, this would need to be done using a regular inter-bank transfer.
 Any variable payment would need to be accompanied by a detailed statement to show the contributions to be allocated to each employee's account.
-Without this statement it will not be possible to allocate any of the contributions received.
+Without this statement we can't allocate any of the contributions received.

 If payment is a fixed amount, this could be collected through a direct debit against a company bank account.
-If payment is made by fixed amount the pensionable pay basis would need to be basic pay (Alternative tier 1) as this does not vary each pay period.
+If payment is made by fixed amount the pensionable pay basis would need to be basic pay (Alternative tier 1) as this doesn't vary each pay period.

 A detailed statement showing the contributions to be allocated to each employees account would be required whenever there is any change to the amount paid.
-This would require a notification in the event of the change in pay, or contribution rates, or if any employees start or leave the plan.
-Without an updated statement contributions would be allocated in accordance with the last statement received by Prudential.
+You'll need to tell us in the event of the change in pay, or contribution rates, or if any employees start or leave the plan.
+Without an updated statement, we would allocate contributions in accordance with the last statement received by Prudential.
 This may result in contributions being incorrectly allocated, which would require corrections.

 Please note, it is the employer's responsibility to ensure that the amount paid/collected accurately reflects the amount required based on the employees earnings, and is at least equal to the minimum contributions required for each member in each pay period.